Sensory illusions in aviation: The leans

 This is the most common illusion during flight, and can be caused by a sudden return to wings-level flight following a gradual entry and prolonged application of bank that had gone unnoticed by the pilot.
-The reason a pilot can be unaware of such an attitude change in the first place is that human exposure to a rotational acceleration of ~1 degrees per second² or lower is below the detection threshold of the semicircular canals.
+The reason a pilot can be unaware of such an attitude change in the first place is that human exposure to a rotational acceleration of ~1 degrees per second² or less is below the detection threshold of the semicircular canals.
 Rolling wings-level from such an attitude may cause an illusion that the aircraft is banking in the opposite direction.
 In response to such an illusion, a pilot will tend to roll back in the direction of the original bank in a corrective attempt to regain the perception of a level attitude.

 Graveyard spin

-The graveyard spin is an illusion that can occur to a pilot who enters into a spin and is characterized by the pilot becoming less aware of the sense of rotation induced by the spin as the spin continues.
+The graveyard spin is an illusion that can occur with a pilot who enters into a spin, and it is characterized by the pilot becoming less aware of the sense of rotation induced by the spin as the spin continues.
 As the pilot becomes less aware of the spin, any correction of the spin may cause the pilot to sense that he or she is spinning in the opposite direction.
 As an example, if the airplane is spinning to the left but goes unnoticed for a period of time sufficient for the pilot to become desensitized to the magnitude of the spin, a small adjustment to the right rudder may leave the pilot with a sensation of spinning to the right.
 As a result, the pilot will apply left rudder and unknowingly re-enter the original left spin.
 Cross-checking the airplane's flight instruments would show that the airplane is still in a turn, which causes sensory conflict for the pilot.
-If the pilot does not correct the spin, the airplane will continue to lose altitude until contact with the terrain occurs.
+If the pilot does not correct the spin, the airplane will continue to lose altitude until it crashes into the ground.